 You can find antique shops, an ice cream shop with flavors you have never dreamed possible, old-fashioned hamburgers and other cafes, and pubs that look like they are right out of Ireland.

 Arroyo Grande Creek is home to the last swinging bridge left in California.
 Depending on how strong your stomach is, you can go onto the 171-foot bridge, jump around, and have a good time.

 Farmers Market runs, rain or shine, every Saturday at 2:30.
 You will find music, fruits, veggies, and all kinds of people.
 While you’re there, visit the Santa Manuela School House and the Heritage House Museum.
 Both will entertain the kids and give you a day trip to remember.

-Nearby Lopez Lake is open year round and allows swimming also.
+Nearby Lopez Lake is open year-round and allows swimming also.
 Boating, skiing, windsurfing, and fishing are only a few of the activities at this lake.

 No matter what you do in Arroyo Grande, you are bound to come home feeling like you visited a quiet little town that is often overlooked.

 You might even come home with a sunburn and an antique or two.
-Arroyo Grande is located between Los Angeles, San Francisco travel time four hours.
+Arroyo Grande is located in between Los Angeles, San Francisco travel time four hours.